yqlbu/hikariai-web/web/content/blog/24-Use-Packer-Like-a-Pro.md

 #### List VM Templates

-List all the available templates with `-a` option:
+List all the available templates with `-a|--all` option:

 ```bash
 ./bake -a